-Last Updated: 7 March, 2023
+Last Updated: 16th October, 2023

 If a post needs moderator attention, there is a ‘Report this topic’ link on every thread.
 That will add the post to a queue moderators watch and follow up with many times a day.

-If immediate action is needed, or the situation is not in a specific post, users should come to Slack and post in the #forums channel. (please consult the FAQ before contacting the moderators)
+If immediate action is needed, or the situation is not limited to a specific post, users should come to Slack and post in the #forums channel. (please consult the FAQ before contacting the moderators)

 In order to be good stewards of the WordPress community, and encourage innovation and progress, we feel it’s important to direct people to those official locations.
 Doing this will provide the developer with the income they need to make WordPress awesome.

 Reviews of plugins and themes are to be limited to the functionality of the plugin or theme hosted on WordPress.org and the support provided by the authors for the versions of the plugins/themes hosted on WordPress.org.
 The exception to this is Software as a Service (SaaS) solutions, or equivalent, where the functionality and behavior is not directly handled within a plugin or theme.

 Individuals are limited to a single personal account.